rackerlabs/keystone-rxt/README.md

 Connection: close
 ```

-With the about command we can pull out the value of `X-Subject-Token` and store it as `OS_TOKEN` so that we can authenticate
+With the about command we can pull out the value of `X-Subject-Token` and store it as `OS_TOKEN` so that we can
-to the various APIs supported by our service catalog.
+authenticate to the various APIs supported by our service catalog.

 ``` shell
 curl -H "Accept: application/json" -H "X-Auth-Token: $OS_TOKEN" http://localhost:9292/v2/images
 ```

+##### Special Notes

+* Rackspace MFA

+This plugin assumes that Keystone has been setup with some form of caching; additionally caching is required when
+interacting with Rackspace MFA.
+So while it is a best practice to setup caching for Keystone, it is absolutely
+required if MFA is going to be offered within the environment.